austinxd/casa-austin-front/replit.md

   - **Visual feedback**: Button changes style when active (filled vs outlined) with calendar icon
   - **API integration**: Uses date_from parameter with today's date when filter is enabled
   - **Responsive design**: Available in both mobile and desktop interfaces
+  - **Role-based default**: Maintenance users have "Desde hoy" filter enabled by default, focusing on future tasks only

 **September 14, 2025 - Mobile-Optimized Task Management Interface & UI Restructuring**
 - **TaskCard Component**: Comprehensive responsive design improvements with mobile-first approach and compact layout